DhruvKinger/People-Counter-App/WRITEUP.md

 ## Assess Model Use Cases

-Some of the potential use cases of the people counter app are...
+Some of the potential use cases of the people counter app are:

-Each of these use cases would be useful because...
+ *  It helps to improve in-store operations.
+ *  Every business with a physical space should count customer traffic to see the bigger picture of what is going on in their business.
+ *  It provides valuable visitor analytics.

+Each of these use cases would be useful because every business whether you are a shopping center, retail chain, museum, library, sporting venue, bank, restaurant or other… People Counting data will help you make well-informed decisions about your business.It can help to optimize sales and conversions.

 ## Assess Effects on End User Needs